DataDog/datadog-operator/docs/secret_management.md

   # ...
 ```

-Then inside the `spec.agent` configuration part, the secret backend command can be specified by adding a new environment variable: "DD_SECRET_BACKEND_COMMAND".
+Then inside the `spec.agent` configuration, the secret backend command can be specified by adding a new environment variable: "DD_SECRET_BACKEND_COMMAND".

 ```yaml
 apiVersion: datadoghq.com/v1alpha1